YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If a patient wants the hairline, midscalp, and crown all treated aggressively in one plan, the final result can easily become too spread out.
 The surgery may technically cover a lot of territory, but the visual impact may still feel weaker than expected because the available grafts were asked to do too much at once.

+Later, the patient may say the transplant looks thin, but often the deeper problem is not that the surgery failed.
 The deeper problem is that the donor was asked to do more than it could responsibly support.

+Candidacy matters this much because donor limits, pattern stability, and expectations decide whether the plan is realistic.
 A patient must first be a good candidate for a hair transplant, not simply an eager patient who wants as much coverage as possible as quickly as possible.

 Over the years, I have seen many men focus only on how low they can bring their hairline or how much territory they can cover in a single session.
 In reality, a lower hairline is not always better, and broader coverage is not always the best strategy.
 Sometimes those wishes create a future density problem that should have been avoided from the beginning.

-This is where I believe responsible surgical judgment becomes very important.
+At this point, I believe responsible surgical judgment becomes very important.

 A thoughtful surgeon does not only ask, “How much can I do today?”